 NVCOG has contracted with the Pomperaug River Watershed Coalition (PRWC) to provide public outreach materials through the RiverSmart program.
 By participating in the program, NVCOG municipalities were able to meet all outreach and education requirements of the previous MS4 General Permit.
 NVCOG is working with PRWC to expand the program to include the new requirements, and we hope to continue to provide public outreach and education support for the new permit through the RiverSmart program.

 MS4 and LID Local Regulation Assessment

-NVCOG staff conducted assessments of all local regulations in the context of the required legal authorities and regulatory changes required under the new permit.
+NVCOG staff conducted assessments of local reguoations in member municipalities in the context of the required legal authorities and regulatory changes required under the new permit.
 Changes to local regulations will likely be necessary specifically regarding three sections of the new MS4 permit: Illicit Discharge Detection and Elimination, Construction Site Stormwater Runoff Control, and Post Construction Stormwater Management.
 Detailed assessments have been provided to each NVCOG municipality along with suggestions to meet the permit requirements.
 Assessment reports and assistance available upon request.
 Please contact Aaron Budris, email@example.com.

 NVCOG can provide mapping tools and assistance to municipalities for MS4 permit compliance.
 Please contact NVCOG GIS Coordinator Glenda Prentiss, firstname.lastname@example.org for details.

-UConn CLEAR has developed a comprehensive interactive online map to assist with MS4 Registration and Stormwater Management Plans.
+UConn CLEAR has developed a comprehensive interactive online map to assist with permit compliance.